What is “Care, Support or Supervision”, and can it be Funded through Enhanced Housing Benefit?

 With regard to “supervision” and associated case law R(A) 2/75 states: “Supervision can be performed “to avoid substantial danger, which may or may not in fact arise, so “supervision” must be precautionary and anticipatory, yet never result in intervention, or may be ancillary to and part of active assistance given on specific occasions to the claimant”.

 R(A) 1/88: If the person is normally able to summon help when needed from someone in another room or in a nearby building, the availability of help from that person at short notice might not be sufficient to amount to “supervision”, which means being “present on guard”.
-Although for the purposes of exempt accommodation it is likely that the availability of help at short notice will count as “support” if not “supervision”.
+Although for the purposes of exempt accommodation, it is likely that the availability of help at short notice will count as “support” if not “supervision”.
 Whether such “support” is or isn’t housing benefit eligible will depend on the type of support being provided.
-If it’s “emotional support” it won’t be.
-If it’s support related to the building in which a supported housing tenant lives, it likely will be eligible.
+If it’s “emotional support”, it won’t be.
+If it’s support related to the building where a supported housing tenant lives, it will likely be eligible.

 On-site staff can provide supervision by overseeing the activities and interactions within a supported housing scheme, either passively, actively, or both.